 The objective of the full-time doctoral program in Business Administration is to prepare students for academic careers in higher education and management careers in profit and non-profit organizations.

-The Business PhD program accepts applications in even numbered years only.
-The next admissions cycle is for acceptance to the Fall 2020 semester.
+The Business PhD program accepts applications every other year.
+The next admissions cycle is for acceptance to the Fall 2021 semester.

 Our Faculty & Program